arocull/stag-toolkit/readme.md

 - [Abyss](https://stagmath.itch.io/abyss-demo), an action platformer game (in development)

+## Installation

+The latest stable versions are published in the [releases tab](https://github.com/arocull/stag-toolkit/releases).
+Download and extract the zip archive, and copy the `addons/stag_toolkit` directory into your project's `addons` directory.

 ## Documentation

 For the most up-to-date API documentation, use Godot's internal "Search Help" feature (hotkey F1).